Need to talk? Call 1800 882 436.

 Why might I need a C-section?

-The doctor will remove the placenta and close the cut with stitches or staples.
-You will feel tugging and pulling if you are awake but not pain.
-You will also hear fluid being suctioned.
+5. Your doctor will remove the placenta and close the cut with stitches or staples.

 What happens to my baby during a caesarean section?

-Who will be in the room?
+Who will be in the operating room?

 Your partner or support person will usually be able to be with you during your caesarean.
+The other people in the operating room could include:

-• anaesthetic nurse — assists the anaesthetist
+• anaesthetic nurse — nurse who assists the anaesthetist

 • paediatrician — doctor who looks after your baby after the birth